mayank-patel/mayankpatel.co/_posts/2013-05-20-Javascript-Memory-Management.md

 ### Reference Counting

 When an object is created, Javascript automatically allocates an appropriate amount of memory for that object.
-The object is continuously evaluated by the garbage collector to see if is still used.
-The garbage collector runs at regular interval, it sweeps through the object graph and counts the number of other objects that references each object.
-Later the objects with reference count 0 are considered as not unused and object's memory can be reclaimed.
+It has a reference count of 1.
+When ever the object is assigned to a new variable then the reference count is incremented and when ever the reference is assigned a new object or is out of scope the reference count is decremented by 1.
+The object's having reference count zero are the ones which are not having any references and are considered non reachable.
+When the garbage collection starts the memory is reclaimed from objects with zero reference count.

+ This algorithm fails when there are islands of isolation or cyclic dependencies.
+That is Object A referring Object B and Object B referring Object A. When both of them are out of scope the reference count of both is 1, hence causing memory leak.

 ### Mark and Sweep Collection